leptr/panvasjs/README.md

 - `normalize()` - normalizes the vector (sets its magnitude to 1)
 - `distance(vector2)` - returns the distance to the given vector
 - `isOffScreen()` - returns true if the vector is off the screen to any side; translating the canvas affects its work
+- `lerp(vector2, step)` - lerp - Linear Interpolation - smooth transitioning between current values to the values of the given vector with the provided step